-Honors Calculus 1, Fall 2007
+Honors Calculus 1, Fall 2011

-The class will be partitioned into four groups of four students each.
+The class will be partitioned into four groups of two students each.
 You can talk with each other (through the D2L site, say) and choose which group you wish to work with.
-You should choose a group based on mutual interest in the topic or your presentation.
-Each group will give a written report and an in-class presentation on the chosen topic.
+You should choose a group based on mutual interest in the topic of your presentation.
+Each group will give a written report and a presentation on the chosen topic.
 The written report may include websites but must include at least two written works (books or journal articles) and should be at least 2000 words.
-The presentation should be given in PowerPoint, may include videos to illustrate your topic (but keep videos brief-no more than 2 minutes), should involve each member of the group, and should be about 20 minutes long.
-The written reports are due December 3 and the presentations will be given December 3 and 4.
-A group grade will be given with each member of the group getting the same grade, so work together and do your part!
+The presentation should be given in PowerPoint, may include videos to illustrate your topic (but keep videos brief-no more than 2 minutes), should involve each member of the group, and should be about 15 minutes long.
+When giving your presentation, actually present your material, do not simply read from your group's written report.
+The written reports are due December 7 and the presentations will be given December 9.
+A group grade will be given with each member of the group group getting the same grade, so work together and do your part!